StartArticlesReputation-Led Growth and the monetization of reputation by B2B startups

 Reputation-Led Growth and the monetization of reputation by B2B startups

-How to accelerate revenue with Reputation-Led Growth
+How to accelerate revenue with Reputation-Led Growth?

-1. Transform your executives into strategic spokespersons
+1. Turn your executives into strategic spokespersons

 Consistent presence in strategic vehicles builds trust.
 The B2B client needs external validation to reduce risks.

-3. Generate credibility through strategic partnerships
+3. Build credibility through strategic partnerships

 Startups that partner with solid players instantly gain more trust in the market.

-The question now is no longer "how much are we investing in branding"?”, but rather "how are we ensuring that the market trusts our brand even before the first commercial contact?”
+The question now is no longer "how much are we investing in branding?", but rather "how are we ensuring that the market trusts our brand even before the first commercial contact?"

 Silas Colombo